getflywheel/local-addon-image-optimizer/README.md

 ## Manual Installation & Development setup

-*If you aren't already, it is advised that you familiarize yourself with the basics of [electron](https://www.electronjs.org/).*
+*If you haven't already, it is advised that you familiarize yourself with the basics of [electron](https://www.electronjs.org/).*

 ### Clone

-Clone the repository into the following directory depending on your platform:
+Clone the repository into one of the following directories depending on your platform:

 -   macOS: `~/Library/Application Support/Local/addons`
 -   Windows: `C:\Users\username\AppData\Roaming\Local\addons`
 -   Linux: `~/.config/Local/addons`

-*You nee to replace 'Local' with 'Local Beta' in the above paths if you want to create the add-on for Local Beta.*
+*You need to replace 'Local' with 'Local Beta' in the above paths if you want to create the add-on for Local Beta.*

 If you prefer to clone your source code elsewhere, you can do so and then symlink that directory to one in the above mentioned directories.

-On example on MacOS would look like:
+An example of this on MacOS would look like:

 ```
 git clone git@github.com:getflywheel/local-addon-image-optimizer.git ~/code